me

 Matrix Rigidity and the Croot-Lev-Pach Lemma

-with Zeev Dvir
+BE, Zeev Dvir

 Theory of Computing, 2019